Taxation of international executives

 Even if the salary should have been recharged according to normal business principles, failure to do so does not necessarily mean that the tax authorities will not regard the individual as an employee of the Danish entity.

-Are there a de minimis number of days before the local taxation authorities will apply the economic employer approach?
-If yes, what is the de minimus number of days?
+Is there a de minimis number of days before the local taxation authorities will apply the economic employer approach?
+If yes, what is the de minimis number of days?

 What categories are subject to income tax in general situations?

 Virtually all types of remuneration, in-cash or in-kind, received by an employee for services performed constitute taxable income.
 Typical taxable items in an expatriate compensation package are: